KarlTDebiec/PipeScaler/README.md

 [![Code Style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License: BSD 3-Clause](https://img.shields.io/badge/license-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-PipeScaler is a package for processing collections of images with a focus on increasing resolution.
+PipeScaler is a package for processing collections of images with a focus on upscaling resolution.
 Users define a pipeline in which images flow from a source through a series of sorters, processors, splitters, and mergers into a terminus.
-Intermediate images along the pipeline are saved to allow processing to be tracked, stopped, and resumed.
-Pipelines are straightforward to configure using yaml, including reusable stages and blocks.
+Checkpoint images along the pipeline may be saved to allow processing to be tracked, stopped, and resumed.

+**Sources** feed images into the downstream pipeline.
+PipeScaler includes the following image sources:
+* [DirectorySource](https://github.com/KarlTDebiec/PipeScaler/tree/master/pipescaler/pipelines/sources/directory_source.py) - Yields images from a directory.

 **Processors** perform operations on an image, yielding a modified downstream image.
 PipeScaler includes the following image processors: